7jason771/7jason771/README.md

 - 💞️ I’m looking to collaborate on cybersecurity projects
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/jason-patrick-salerno-409712249/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like applying what I've learned.
+- ⚡ Certifications: Security+, A+, ISC2 CC

 <!---
 7jason771/7jason771 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.